-5.1 Temporary Practice
+- 5.1 Temporary Practice.
 The Division of Professional Regulation may grant temporary licensing or certification privileges to an appraiser licensed or certified in another state in accordance with 24 Del.C. §4010.

-5.2 Reciprocity
+No more than three (3) temporary permits will be granted to the same individual per twelve (12) month period. - 5.2 Reciprocity.
 The Council may grant a reciprocal license in accordance with 24 Del.C. §4011 to applicants certified or licensed in another state whose requirements for certification or licensure are substantially similar to the State of Delaware.